antmicro/guineveer/docs/source/user_guide.md

 Right now, the available software examples are:
 * `uart` - this example initializes and transfers a "Hello UART" string over UART,
 * `i3c` - this example checks I3C register values after reset and initializes the peripheral in device mode.
+* `i3c-cocotb` - this example checks communication over I3C and is intended to be used with the I3C Cocotb tests.

 ## Building testbench simulation